 Like many data center providers, STACK has fully embraced a modular design approach, pre-fabricating both our powered shells and virtually all of our electric rooms.
 This strategy enables us to take on a factory-like approach in which we can assemble as much of the building as possible in our contractors' offsite fabrication facilities.
 Factory witness testing of long lead electrical and mechanical equipment are now being done virtually whenever possible.
 Virtual tests eliminate costly and time-consuming travel to the manufacturing site, potentially cutting time-to-market of new facilities by weeks.

-At the same time, STACK invests heavily in advanced planning so that we can deliver powered shells on our pad-ready sites 12 months turnkey-ready tenant space as few as six months.
+At the same time, STACK invests heavily in advanced planning so that we can deliver powered shells and turnkey-ready client space in a matter of months.
 A dedicated team of land acquisition specialists and civil engineers work closely with municipalities to confirm all the required entitlements are in place long before engaging a customer about the site.

 Once complete, the remainder of the staff — sales, design, and construction leaders — collaborate to draw up deployment plans and contingencies that account for everything from inclement weather and seasonality to how to deal with unexpected interruptions from COVID-19, equipment issues, or other factors that have historically resulted in delivery delays.